Before you buy

 Your resource plan's capacity was insufficient, and your actual usage exceeded the plan's limit.

-Billing system latency: A resource plan automatically deducts usage fees after it becomes effective, but there can be a delay in Alibaba Cloud's billing system.
-For example, if your plan becomes effective at 09:00, but you still receive a bill for an overdue payment at 10:00, these charges may have been incurred before 09:00.
+Billing system latency: A resource plan automatically offsets usage fees after it becomes effective, but a delay can occur in the Alibaba Cloud billing system.
+For example, if your plan becomes effective at 09:00, you might still receive a bill at 10:00 for charges incurred before 09:00, resulting in an overdue payment.

-How is usage charged if it exceeds the resource plan's quota?
+How is usage billed when it exceeds the resource plan quota?

-After purchasing a resource plan, your usage is first deducted from the plan's quota.
-Any usage that exceeds the quota is charged at pay-as-you-go rates.
-If your usage significantly exceeds the quota, upgrade your resource plan or purchase multiple plans to stack their capacity to avoid higher pay-as-you-go rates.
+After you purchase a resource plan, it first offsets your usage.
+The system then charges any usage exceeding the plan's quota at pay-as-you-go rates.
+If your usage significantly exceeds the quota, consider upgrading your resource plan or purchasing additional plans to stack capacity.

 Can I buy a resource plan to cover existing overdue payments?

-No. Resource plans only cover usage generated after purchase.
+No. A resource plan can only offset usage generated after its purchase.
 To settle existing overdue payments, you must add funds to your account.

 After I upgrade an OSS IA storage plan, why does the periodic capacity still show the pre-upgrade capacity?

-The deduction cycle for OSS storage plans is hourly.
-An upgrade takes effect in the next hour.
-If you check the periodic capacity in the next hour, it will show the upgraded amount.
+The offset cycle for an OSS IA storage plan is hourly, and upgrades take effect in the following hour.
+If you check the periodic capacity after an hour, it will reflect the upgraded amount.

 Pay-as-you-go equivalent cost

-The Instance Type field on the Usage page indicates the instance type of the reserved instance.
+In the Usage section, the "Specifications" field indicates the specifications of the reserved instance.

 For information about deducted instances, see Expenses And Costs > Usage Details.

-Pay-as-you-go equivalent cost = Actual raw usage within the statistical period × Discounted unit price of the deducted instance.
+pay-as-you-go equivalent cost = Raw usage in the statistical period × Discounted unit price of the deducted instance.

-Actual raw usage = Amount deducted within the statistical period / Offset factor.
+Raw usage = Deducted amount in the statistical period / offset factor.

-Therefore: Pay-as-you-go equivalent cost = Amount deducted / Offset factor × Discounted unit price of the deducted instance.
+Therefore: pay-as-you-go equivalent cost = Deducted amount / offset factor × Discounted unit price of the deducted instance.

 The following example uses a reserved instance with these details: